-14 See 11 AAC 51.035 for determination of Navigable and Public Water.
+16 See 11 AAC 51.035 for determination of Navigable and Public Water.
 See also 11 AAC 51.045 for easements 'To and Along Navigable and Public Water'.
-Other waters may be considered on a 15 Water Dependent: means a use or an activity that can be carried out only on, in, or adjacent to a water body because the use requires access to the water body.
-11 AAC 112.990(31).
-16 Water Related: means a use or activity that is not directly dependent upon access to a waterbody, but which provides goods or services that are directly associated with water-dependent and which, if not located adjacent to a water body, would result in a public loss of quality in the goods or services offered.
-11 AAC 112.990(32).
+Other waters may be considered on a case-by-case basis.

+Water Dependent: means a use or an activity that can be carried out only on, in, or adjacent to a water body because the use requires access to the water body.

+Water Related: means a use or activity that is not directly dependent upon access to a waterbody, but which provides goods or services that are directly associated with water-dependent and which, if not located adjacent to a water body, would result in a public loss of quality in the goods or services offered.